khueue/dv8/README.markdown

 ## Constants

 Since constants are pretty much global, always prefer longer names.
+By convention, always use UPPERCASE letters and underscores for spaces:

+    #ifndef KERNEL_STACK_SIZE
+        #define KERNEL_STACK_SIZE 0x4000
+    #endif

+As you can see, also wrap the #define in an #ifndef which uses the very same constant.
+This enables us to set various settings at compile time, for example in the Makefile, instead of searching around in all the header files.
+[Maybe we should keep a list somewhere of all constants that describe system "settings"?]

+If the replacement isn't atomic, wrap it in parentheses (and read the next section):

+    #define BIT3 (1 << 2)

+This avoids unnecessary headaches involving operator precedence.
+Note that this kind of macro isn't a configurable "setting", so no #ifndef here.

-## Macros
+## (Complicated) Macros

+__Avoid!__ If you must use them, always wrap the entire expression and all arguments in parentheses:

+    #define MAX(a,b) ( ((a) > (b)) ? (a) : (b) )

+If you don't know why you should do this, then avoid macros altogether.

 ## Header Files

-Always use "include guards", to avoid wasteful (and most likely erroneous) inclusion.
-For example, in file 'file_1.h', wrap the entire file in:
+Always use "include guards" to avoid wasteful (and most likely erroneous) inclusion.
+For example, in file 'file_1.h', wrap the entire code in:

     #ifndef FILE_1_H
     #define FILE_1_H